 According to MacLauchlin (2018), the average price of an SG1 permit was about \$40,000 in 2011.
 As of early 2018, the average price had increased to around \$70,000, or by 75% since 2011.
 Also, temporary use of an SG1 permit has become common.
 Although leasing of permits is not allowed under the regulations, fishermen have found ways around this restriction, such as by entering contracts indicating that a vessel that has an SG1 permit is being leased.
 Current data is insufficient to determine exactly how many permits are being "leased" under this and other types of private arrangements.
-However, MacLauchlin (2018) estimates that the average price of a 1-year "lease" associated with an SG1 permit was about \$7,000 in early 2018.
+However, MacLauchlin (2018) estimates that the average price of a 1-year "lease" associated with an SG1 permit was about \$7,000 in early 2018.7

-Snapper grouper permits do not allow harvest of wreckfish.
-To commercially land wreckfish, a vessel must also have a commercial wreckfish permit.
+Commercial vessels must have a valid snapper grouper and wreckfish permit to harvest wreckfish.
 Commercial wreckfish permits have open access as well as limited access characteristics.
-Commercial wreckfish permits are only issued to vessels owned by entities with shares in the wreckfish ITQ program, and thus are limited to a large extent by the number of shareholders in the program (see Section 3.2.4).
+Commercial wreckfish permits are only issued to vessels owned by entities with shares in the Wreckfish ITQ program, or to agents of those entities, and thus are limited to a large extent by the number of shareholders in the program (see Section 3.2.4).
 However, shareholders that own multiple vessels can have permits on each vessel they own, and thus the number of permits can be larger than the number of shareholders.
-Also, commercial wreckfish permits are only issued for a single fishing year and thus do not terminate, unlike limited access permits.
+Also, commercial wreckfish permits are only issued for a single fishing year and thus expire but do not terminate, unlike limited access permits.
 Table 3.2.2.2 illustrates how the number of commercial wreckfish permits has changed from 2009 through 2016.

-The number of permits has declined from about 15 permits to 8 permits per year on average between the 2009-2011 time period to the 2012-2016 time period, or by almost 50%.
-The decline in permits is directly related to the decrease in shareholders discussed in Section 3.2.1, and thus directly and indirectly to the action to revoke and redistribute "inactive" shares in Amendment 20A.
+The number of permits has declined from about 15 permits to 8 permits per year on average between the 2009-2011 time period and the 2012-2016 time period, or by almost 50%.
+The decline in permits is directly related to the decrease in shareholders as discussed in Section 3.2.1.
+The decline is directly and indirectly related to the Council's action to revert and redistribute "inactive" shares in Amendment 20A.
 The number of issued permits is still typically higher than the number of active vessels in each year (see Section 3.2.3), indicating shareholders apply for permits but sometimes do not actually use them for harvesting wreckfish in a particular year.
 However, the number of "unused" permits in a given year has decreased significantly as a result of the decrease in shareholders.
 Also, although the number of shareholders has been about the same as the number of permits in subsequent years and was actually greater in 2014 and 2016, as some shareholders own multiple vessels and chose to put permits on more than one vessel.
 Also, when compared to the number of active vessels, the number of permits was more than double the number of active vessels in each year from 2009-2011.
 And though this was still the case in 2012, the number of permits and active vessels have largely been about the same in subsequent years, in large part due to the removal of "inactive" shareholders and thus permit holders as a result of Amendment 20A.

-&lt;sup>7 Depending on the nature of the agreement, this price may not only reflect the cost of the SG1 permit.
+7 Depending on the nature of the agreement, this price may not only reflect the cost of the SG1 permit.

-Year Number of Permits
+Year Number of

+Permits

 2009 15

 2010 14

 2011 17

 2012 12

 2013 7

 2014 7

 2015 5

 2016 8

 Table 3.2.2.2.
-Number of commercial wreckfish permits by fishing year, 2009-2016.
+Number of commercial wreckfish permits by calendar year, 2009-2016.